vtereshkov/xdpw/README.md

 * No external assembler or linker needed
 * Floating-point arithmetic using the x87 FPU
 * Seamless integration with Geany IDE
-* Compiler source for Delphi 6/7, Free Pascal and XD Pascal itself
+* Compiler source for Delphi 6/7, Free Pascal and XD Pascal itself (Delphi 2009+ compatibility is straightforward)

 ## Detailed description